csse374project/project/README.md

 #Responsibilities:
 All members worked together to created the project's design.
 Jesse Shellabarger - Pair programmed with Nate Briggs.
 Primarily drove when creating the visitor pattern structure.
+Assisted with testing once the project was functional.
 Refactored and improved formatting.
 Nate Briggs - Pair programmed with Jesse Shellabarger.
 Primarily drove when parsing the data created into a form usable by GraphViz.
 Thomas Bonatti - Produced automated tests that establish the correct behavior of your ASM parsing code.

 #Instructions: